RadixSeven/video_audio_sync/README.md

 On Windows, you will also need `bash` (the latest version in 2025 is the `scoop msys` package, but that is over three years old) and `wget`.

+## Bugs

+There are lots of deprecation warnings when you run the face extraction pipeline because the `sf3d` fork this is based on has not been updated since August, 2019.
+Future maintenance will need to fix this.

 ## Demo

 Before you run the demo you must run `download_model.sh`.
 It also downloads the